tphang/capybara-accessible/README.md

 * presence of alt attributes
 * valid use of ARIA roles

+The full list of accessibility audit rules is on the [Google Accessibility Developer Tools wiki](https://code.google.com/p/accessibility-developer-tools/wiki/AuditRules).

-It does this by extending Capybara and defining a custom webdriver that runs javascript assertions on every page visit and link/button click.
+capybara-accessible extends Capybara and defines a custom webdriver that runs javascript assertions on every page visit and link/button click.
 This way you do not need to make explicit assertions on accessibility.
 Instead, the test will simply fail with a message indicating the accessibility errors, like so:

     Failure/Error: @session.visit('/inaccessible')